sdnfv/openNetVM/examples/NFD/heavy_hitter_detection/README.md

  <br>

-Heavy Hitter Detection keeps a counter for per flow and detects which flows consume most bandwidth by comparing the counters with a threshold.
+Heavy Hitter Detection keeps a counter for per flow and detects which flows consume most bandwidth by comparing the counters with a threshold. (threshold is set by user, in this program, we set it 100.)
+If the count reaches threshold, we will drop the following packets.

 Compilation and Execution